FaisalAlmutairi/Prema_tensor_disaggregation/README.md

 To run this code, you need to download TensorLab package (https://www.tensorlab.net).

-Once you have all the files in the TensorLab package and the files in code in the same folder, main_file_demo.m should run.
+Once you have all the files in the TensorLab package and the files of this code in the same folder, main_file_demo.m should run.